volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-to-choose.md

   rendering approach.
 However, it also has some drawbacks, like...
 date: 2020-07-05T06:04:11.690Z
 ---
-Server-side rendering (SSR) has become increasingly popular in recent years.
+Server-side rendering has become increasingly popular in recent years.

 By using it, we can do many things that are not possible with a client-side rendering approach.